docQodly/docs/docs/language/DataClassAttributeClass.md

 #### Description

-The `.fieldNumber` property <!-- REF DataClassAttributeClass.fieldNumber.Summary -->contains the internal 4D field number of the attribute<!-- END REF -->.
+The `.fieldNumber` property <!-- REF DataClassAttributeClass.fieldNumber.Summary -->contains the internal Qodly database field number of the attribute<!-- END REF -->.

 This property is not returned if `.kind` = "relatedEntity" or "relatedEntities".

->For generic programming, you can use **Num**(dataClassAttribute.fieldNumber) to get a valid value (0) even if `.fieldNumber` is not returned.
+>For generic programming, you can use `Num(dataClassAttribute.fieldNumber)` to get a valid value (0) even if `.fieldNumber` is not returned.

 <!-- END REF -->